Your handy breakdown of the state, county, and local races for the November 7 elections.

 - Not sure if you’re registered to vote?
 This tool can help you determine if you’re ready to head to the booth.

 - Are you a first-time voter?
-Here’s a video from the League of Women voters about what to expect at the booth.
+Here’s a video from the League of Women voters about what to expect.

 Local Polling Place Finder and Sample Ballots